-Installing the Flyin’ Miata / Hard Dog Roll Bar
+Installing the Flyin’ Miata / Hard Dog Roll Bar in an RF

 I think I was the first person to install the Flyin’ Miata roll bar after FM put one in a development car.
 The instructions were still in a draft stage so weren’t as much help as they could be.
 In general though, looking at other Hard Dog instructions, they leave a lot to the imagination anyway.
 I put together this guide to hopefully help others a bit.
 I didn’t know I was going to create this when I started so I didn’t take photos of everything I did.
 But what is here will hopefully be helpful.
 If you experience things I should add, let me know.

-I should note that this can be a one person install if you are up for it.
+I should note that this can be a one-person install if you are up for it.
 I know because I did it.

 The roll bar itself arrives in a sturdy box, well packaged.
 There are 6 “pieces” and a bag of bolts/nuts/washers.
-The pieces are the roll bar itself, two end plates that will be bolted up from the outside rear wheel wells, and two seat belt retractor mounts.
+The pieces are the roll bar itself, two end plates that will be bolted up from the outside rear wheel wells, and two seatbelt retractor mounts.

 Remove the Seats and All the Plastic Bits

-First step is to remove the seats and all the plastic bits so you can get at the rear area.
+The first step is to remove the seats and all the plastic bits so you can get at the rear area.
 The instructions say to put the top down just until the rear window moves.
 I did mine differently.
 I put the top all the way down as it made getting the seat out much easier.
 I’ll move it back up later.
 IMPORTANT NOTE: If you do it this way, it may require a method for you to clear any DTC error codes that might happen later when we power things back up with the seatbelts removed.
-I have a bluetooth OBD reader and the app OBD Fusion on my phone.
+I have a Bluetooth OBD reader and the app OBD Fusion on my phone.
 This lets me read DTC codes and clear them which I did.
 If you don’t have this ability then follow their instructions and set the top now.

 Disconnect the battery.
 The seats have airbags in them and we don’t want anything bad to happen.

-Next up on the FM instructions are removing the center console.
+Next up on the FM instructions is removing the center console.
 This has to be done as it sits on top of part of the big plastic trim behind the seats.
 You might want to review this in the workshop manual.
 It helps to understand how it all goes together so you don’t break any plastic tabs.
 I’ve had mine out a bunch of times and I’ve never been able to pull it out with my hand as suggested.
 I’ve always had to use plastic trim removers to separate things along the edges before it popped free.

 Next up, removing both front seats.
 The FM instructions are good on how to disconnect the wiring harness under the seat.
-You’ll need an E12 Torx Socket to remove the 4 bolts.
+You’ll need an E12 Torx socket to remove the 4 bolts.
 I suggest putting a towel over the lower kick panel so you don’t scratch it when removing the seat.

 Remove Hoop Covers